Jeff: “If I wanted to learn something, I wouldn’t have come to community college.”

 Coming back to it now, I’m struck by how different the show was at its inception.
 Mind you, the setting and basic premise are the same, owing to the fact they’re embedded in the title: seven lost souls form a study group at Greendale Community College and, in so doing, forge a community.
 The concept is sound, though perhaps a bit precious for network television.
 Heavily symbolic sitcoms seem a dime a dozen every fall, but, like most things at that price, they tend to run out and disappear from circulation.

 I mean, for all its clever dialogue, the pilot follows a rather conventional structure.
-After losing his license, ex-lawyer and full-on slacker Jeff Winger comes to the “school-shaped toilet” called Greendale, hoping to once again con himself a law degree.
-There, he has a meet cute with Britta, who sees right through him of course, and finds himself with a full cast of loveable losers to support him as he strives to become a better Jeff.
+After losing his license, ex-lawyer and full-on slacker Jeff Winger (Joel McHale) comes to the “school-shaped toilet” called Greendale, hoping to once again con himself a law degree.
+There, he has a meet cute with Britta (Gillian Jacobs), who sees right through him of course, and finds himself with a full cast of loveable losers to support him as he strives to become a better Jeff.
 Been there.
 Done that.
 Seen the NBC line-up from 2003.

 I suspect Community survived its freshman year by changing tact halfway through, adapting the characters and dynamics as it was finding its feet.
 Consider the seven protagonists introduced in this episode, how they differ from those in the second season.
-Well, okay, Annie and Shirley are pretty much the same, playing the vulnerable overachiever and repressed divorcée respectively.
-However, Troy is depicted as an arrogant jock instead of a childlike figure; Abed’s autism is presented as a social impediment instead of a fourth-wall superpower; and Pierce is an overcompensating retiree instead of the Antichrist.
+Well, okay, Annie (Alison Brie) and Shirley (Yvette Nicole Brown) are pretty much the same, playing the vulnerable overachiever and repressed divorcée respectively.
+However, Troy (Donald Glover) is depicted as an arrogant jock instead of a childlike figure; Abed’s (Danny Pudi) autism is presented as a social impediment instead of a fourth-wall superpower; and Pierce (Chevy Chase) is an overcompensating retiree instead of the Antichrist.

 The most jarring difference lies in Jeff’s relationship with Britta, set up here as the main love interest.
 You can tell by the way her clothes subtly emphasise her bosom.
 Also, she’s portrayed as a sympathetic adventurer instead of a pushy hipster.
 The character functions as a muse of sorts, prompting Jeff to seek more out of life.
 Because we’ve watched television before, we know their mutual hostility hides sexual tension, which will, in turn, blossom into puppy dog love.
 Well, that’s the theory at any rate.
 I’ll leave it at that for those watching the episodes in their intended order.